BolinLai/CSTS/README.md

 ### Aria

-TODO

-(The Aria dataset is in a very different format than it was when we started our work.
-We need more time to update our codes.
-Thank you for your patience.)
+The Aria dataset is in a very different format than it was when we started our work.
+We provide a video matching spreadsheet `data/video_id_matching.xlsx` showing the mapping of the video ids we used in `data/train_aria_gaze.csv` and `data/test_aria_gaze.csv` with the Aria dataset.
+Likewise, you can follow the preprocessing steps of Ego4D to prepare Aria dataset for training/evaluation using `data/preprocess.py`.

 ## Model Weights